Neural timescales from a computational perspective: Mechanistic models of timescales in the brain

+Inputs can also modulate activity timescales indirectly by shifting the dynamical state of nonlinear networks.
+In nonlinear networks, timescales are only defined at a specific state.
+Different input levels thus place the network in different states, which can alter the ``local'' timescales~\cite{shi_spatial_2022,wang2024bifurcation}.
+This mechanism could explain the modulation of neural timescales during selective-attention~\cite{zeraati_intrinsic_2022}, aggression~\cite{nair_line_2023}, and timing tasks~\cite{wang_flexible_2018,beiran_parametric_2021}.
+Moreover, it explains how the organization of brain-wide response timescales during tasks deviate from the expected hierarchy of intrinsic timescales~\cite{wang2024bifurcation}.
+An example is the sharp transition in response timescales from the middle temporal (MT) area to the medial superior temporal (MST) during the delay period of a working memory task, despite their closeness in the visual hierarchy~\cite{mendoza2014sharp}.
+Large-scale cortical models suggest that this transition arises from nonlinear interactions between different brain areas, where distinct intrinsic and delay-activity response timescales are shaped by dynamics in different fixed points~\cite{wang2024bifurcation}.

-Neuromodulators can impact the biophysical properties of individual neurons (e.g., the response time course) and their network interactions (e.g., gain modulation) (see \cite{marder_neuromodulation_2012,shine_computational_2021} for more extended reviews of the relation between the two and their impact on cortical computation), both of which can alter neural timescales.
-Synaptic time constants can be altered by neuromodulators such as acetylcholine (ACh)\cite{zhang_metabotropic_2010}, which can also modify the efficacy of synaptic interactions across the brain in a selective manner\cite{thiele_neuromodulation_2018,deco_cholinergic_2011}.
-An increase in ACh strengthens the thalamocortical synaptic efficacy by affecting nicotinic receptors.
-At the same time, it weakens lateral cortical interactions while increasing the inhibitory drive by affecting muscarinic receptors.
-Similarly, the different contribution of glutamatergic receptors (e.g., NMDA and AMPA) in feedforward and recurrent pathways affects the time course of neural population responses in distinct ways\cite{self_different_2012}.
+Neuromodulatory projections from diffuse subcortical nuclei can also alter timescales as a result of their impact on cellular and network properties~\cite{marder_neuromodulation_2012, shine_computational_2021}.
+Acetylcholine can change synaptic time constants and lead to persistent firing (e.g., during pain processing~\cite{zhang_metabotropic_2010}).
+An increase in acetylcholine, such as during selective attention, can also strengthen the thalamocortical synaptic efficacy by affecting nicotinic receptors, while weakening lateral cortical interactions by affecting muscarinic receptors~\cite{deco_cholinergic_2011}.
+Similarly, the different contribution of glutamatergic receptors in feedforward and recurrent pathways affects the time course of neural population responses~\cite{self_different_2012}.
+Thus, neuromodulators can indirectly adapt neural timescales to task demands through selective gain modulation.